Released on 05 October 2017.

-In October 1940 the handsome young David Sparsholt arrives in Oxford.
-A keen athlete and oarsman, he seems at first unaware of the effect he has on others – particularly on the lonely and romantic Evert Dax, son of a celebrated novelist, and himself destined to become a writer.
-While the Blitz rages in London, Oxford exists at a strange remove from the action: a place of transience, uncertainty, the rigours of the blackout encouraging and concealing unexpected liaisons.
-Between these two young men of very different backgrounds an unusual friendship develops – one whose consequences will unfold over the following seventy years.
+In October 1940, the handsome young David Sparsholt arrives in Oxford.
+A keen athlete and oarsman, he at first seems unaware of the effect he has on others – particularly on the lonely and romantic Evert Dax, son of a celebrated novelist and destined to become a writer himself.
+While the Blitz rages in London, Oxford exists at a strange remove: an ephemeral, uncertain place, in which nightly blackouts conceal secret liaisons.
+Over the course of one momentous term, David and Evert forge an unlikely friendship that will colour their lives for decades to come . . .

 Man Booker Prize-winning author Alan Hollinghurst’s masterly novel evokes the intimate relationships of a group of friends bound together by art, literature and love across three generations.
 It explores the social and sexual revolutions of the most pivotal years of the past century, whose life-changing consequences are still being played out to this day.
 Richly observed, disarmingly witty and emotionally charged, The Sparsholt Affair is an unmissable achievement from one of our finest writers.

 As 2017 draws to a close some of the Picador team reflect on the books they’ve loved reading this year.